Py-pharm/Web-Scraping-Project/README.md

 The information include; hotel name, price per night, facilities, address, and so on.

-I transformed the scrapped information to a Data Frame, saved in csv format to be used for important analysis.
+I transformed the scrapped information into a Dataframe and saved it in csv format to be used for important analysis.